Making cobordisms symplectic

-We note that any contact manifold of dimension $>1$ can be made overtwisted without changing the almost contact structure by a modification in a neighborhood of one of its points, and that any two definitions of overtwistedness for which Theorem \ref{thm:ot-properties}.1 holds are equivalent.
+We note that any contact manifold of dimension $>1$ can be made overtwisted without changing its almost contact homotopy class by a modification in a neighborhood of one of its points, and that any two definitions of overtwistedness for which Theorem \ref{thm:ot-properties} holds are equivalent.